reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 What the list isn't:
 - [Listonomicon](https://www.nexusmods.com/baldursgate3/mods/8976), you should go play it instead if you want what it provides, say hello to the devs from me. <3
-- additonal races/classes
+- additional races/classes
-- changes that deviate way to much from the original experience designed by Larian
+- changes that deviate way too much from the original experience designed by Larian
 - adult mods, or frameworks
 - a kitchen sink of every mod available on nexusmods, mashed together into one strange cursed mix
 - cheats, unbalanced content, or too punishing content